cabaceira/ps-event-interfaces-app/README.md

 ## Post Room Create

-As a first simple example, our app will implement the post-room creation interface with the PostRoomCreate method.
+As a first simple example, our app will implement the post-room creation interface with the [`PostRoomCreate`](https://rocketchat.github.io/Rocket.Chat.Apps-engine/interfaces/rooms_IPostRoomCreate.IPostRoomCreate.html) method.
 This tells Apps-Engine that the app wants to connect to that event.
 Whenever a room is created, Apps-Engine executes this method in the app.

 Each interface contains one important method to execute the defined actions: This is the event handler.
-There is another method ("check") that we will skip on our examples as it will soon be deprecated.
+There is another method ("check") that we will skip in our examples as it will soon be deprecated.

 Our first example will write on the log a message every time a new room/channel is created.